 When we visited we tried a single origin espresso and a cortado, both of which were well-executed and delicious.
-Single origin espresso is an interesting beast and something that we're definitely excited to drink more of now that we know there are several shops in the city that offer it.
-If you’re intrigued but not sold on the idea, check out Tazza d’Oro on Mondays when they offer free shots of a featured single origin espresso for dine in orders.
+Single origin espresso is an interesting beast and something that we're definitely excited to drink more whenever we see it.

 Carnegie Coffee Company